-October 10th 2004
+October 11, 2004

-The cold stone structure beneath her was the first thing Elaina noticed, when she woke up.
-It was icy to the touch and the biting chill it created numbed the side of her face that was pressed against the cold surface.
+The cold stone structure beneath her was the first thing Elaina noticed when she woke up.
+It was icy to the touch, the biting chill it created numbed the side of her face that was pressed against the cold surface.
 The ground she laid on was rough and grainy beneath her, not a smooth clean surface she expected after a long night of drinking at her friend's house.
 This wouldn't have been the first time she woke up on her friend's kitchen floor.

 When Elaina tried to move, she moaned as the aches and pains in her body came back to her in a rush, reminding her that she had been recently injured.
-It felt like a freight train had slammed into her and then had proceeded to back up over her, before deciding to run her over one more time for good measure.
+It felt like a freight train had slammed into her, and then had proceeded to back up over her, before deciding to run her over one more time for good measure.
 There wasn't a spot on her that didn't hurt in some way.
 Even her hair ached tenderly near her scalp.

-Oh god I'm blind- she was on the verge of panicking but a few shuddering pain filled breaths kept her from completely freaking out.
+Oh god I'm blind- she was on the verge of panicking, but a few shuddering pain filled breaths kept her from completely freaking out.
 Don't panic, don't panic, breathe, just breathe-

-Elaina blinked her eyes a few times and forced her body to sit up from where she had been curled up on the floor.
-Rubbing her eyes, she looked around her again but still found it hard to see.
+Elaina blinked a few times and forced her body to sit up from where she had been curled up on the floor.
+Rubbing her eyes, she looked around her again, but still found it hard to see.
 Squinting, she searched the shadows for something familiar.
 It took her eyes a few minutes to adjust to the darkness around her and she was able to make out some vague shapes in the distance.
 There didn't seem to be any lights or lamps anywhere.
-Nothing on the walls or the ceiling above her to help discern shapes in the darkness, to give her a better idea as to where she was.
+Nothing on the walls, or the ceiling above her to help discern shapes in the darkness, to give her a better idea as to where she was.

 Elaina swallowed the building hysteria as she looked around her.
 Where was everyone?
 And just where the hell was she?

-Elaina used the pillar that was near her to help her to her feet.
+Elaina used the pillar that was near her, to help her to her feet.
 The chill in the air had settled all the way into her bones, making them creak when she tried to move.
 By the time she managed to get herself into a standing position, she was out of breath and using the pillar for support.

 Feeling a little bit better now, Elaina looked up from her hands to inspect the room she had woken up in.
-Her eyes searched her surroundings wondering just how long she might have been unconscious for.
+Her eyes searched her surroundings, wondering just how long she might have been unconscious for.
 She hadn't thought to pack a watch and there didn't appear to be any windows to tell her if it was night of day outside.

-A slithering sound had Elaina jerking her head up, focusing all of her senses to her surroundings once more.
+A slithering sound had Elaina jerking her head up, focusing all of her senses to her surroundings.
 Weariness weighed heavily on her shoulders, causing nausea to rise up in her throat.
 That sound alone was enough to turn her stomach.
-In the darkness, she couldn't see much farther than a few feet in front of her.
+In the darkness, she couldn't see much farther than a few feet from herself.

-In the darkness something moved but her eyes couldn't make out exactly what it was.
-The poor lighting kept her from really seeing it as it's body stretched from where it had been crouched.
+In the darkness something moved, but her eyes couldn't make out exactly what it was.
+The poor lighting kept her from really seeing it as its body stretched from where it had been crouched.
 With her heart leaping to her throat, Elaina took a terrified step back.

 Oh god what is that?